 Since then, it has made a rapid race infecting people on all continents except Antarctica.

-However, Johns Hopkins University is maintaining a resource that is reporting close to 2 million cases (1,970,879 to be exact) and 125,678 deaths at the time of this writing.
+Johns Hopkins University is maintaining a resource that is reporting 15.3 million cases (15,348,877 to be exact).
+It confirms the same death rate.

 What Causes the Coronavirus?